davexxx1214/vibecoding/demo/vibecoding_hackathon_slides.md

 - **Visual:** A graphic showing a small, isolated code snippet (AI's current view) next to a large, complex system (the reality).
 - **Key Message:** AI needs more than just code; it needs the **knowledge** *about* the code.

-## Slide 3: VibeCoding's Core Concept - The Triad of Knowledge
+## Slide 3: VibeKnowledge's Core Concept - The Triad of Knowledge
-- **Title:** VibeCoding: Building the Intelligent Knowledge Graph
+- **Title:** VibeKnowledge: Building the Intelligent Knowledge Graph
 - **Concept:** We transform the codebase into a structured, persistent Knowledge Graph using three core elements:
     1.  **Entities:** Code elements (Classes, Functions) and Business Concepts (API, Service) with precise location.
     2.  **Relations:** Directed connections between entities (`uses`, `calls`, `depends_on`).